Ravencentric/awesome-arr/README.md

 - [Monitorr](https://github.com/Monitorr/Monitorr) - A self-hosted PHP web app that monitors the status of local and remote network services, websites, and applications.
 - [Notifiarr](https://notifiarr.com/) - Discord notification system.
 - [Ombi](https://github.com/Ombi-app/Ombi) - A self-hosted web application that automatically gives your shared Plex or Emby users the ability to request content by themselves!
 Ombi can be linked to multiple TV Show and Movie DVR tools to create a seamless end-to-end experience for your users.
-- [Overseerr](https://overseerr.dev/) - Request management and media discovery tool for the Plex ecosystem.
 - [Plexist](https://github.com/Gyarbij/Plexist) - An application for recreating Spotify and Deezer playlist in Plex.
 - [Plundrio](https://github.com/elsbrock/plundrio) - A put.io download client for *arr implementing the transmission RPC interface.
 - [Posteria](https://github.com/jeremehancock/Posteria) - A sleek, modern solution for managing your movie, TV show, and collection posters.